certara/vachette/README.md

 [V2ACHER](https://ascpt.onlinelibrary.wiley.com/doi/10.1002/psp4.12679),
-enabling its application to all pharmacometric models and enhancing Visual Predictive Checks (VPC) by integrating data into cohesive plots that can highlight model misspecifications.
+enabling its application to all pharmacometric models and enhancing Visual Predictive Checks (VPC) by integrating data into cohesive plots that can highlight model misspecification.

 ## Installation